William Lewis (journalist): Criticism of Google and Facebook

 Lewis has regularly made the case for professional media and has criticised technology companies for contributing to the rise of fake news.

-In a panel at the Cannes Lions in 2015 he said that: "the issue for us, and I think the broader industry, is do we run headless chicken-like towards offers from companies like Apple and Facebook to put our content in their walled gardens?.
+In a panel at the Cannes Lions in 2015, Lewis said: "...the issue for us, and I think the broader industry, is do we run headless chicken-like towards offers from companies like Apple and Facebook to put our content in their walled gardens?.
 Or do we pause and think together about what the most appropriate way of dealing with these opportunities are and make sure that we don't repeat the mistakes of the past?
-Professionally created news is of incredible importance in society and has deep moral purpose".

-In a 2016 interview with Ian Burrell of The Drum magazine, Lewis accused Facebook and Google of "killing news" commenting that he spent years "badgering away" at Google and Facebook, trying to persuade them to change their news distribution methods.
-"We kept warning them, saying 'This is an accident waiting to happen – you are treating fake news in the same way as you are treating Wall Street Journal news.
-This is going to end up biting you.'
-And so here it is, biting them!

-In an interview with the Evening Standard in 2017 he commented: "Everyone can now see very clearly the grave problem with fake news.
+Professionally created news is of incredible importance in society and has deep moral purpose".In an interview with the Evening Standard in 2017 he commented: "Everyone can now see very clearly the grave problem with fake news.
 Google has played an incredibly destructive role.
 And when professional media disappears, bad things follow".

 Lewis has since led negotiations with Apple and Facebook.
-In a newsroom meeting about the WSJ deal with Apple News plus Lewis said that the deal "will enable us to get our journalism in front of millions of people who may never have paid for our journalism before."
+In a newsroom meeting about the WSJ deal with Apple News+ Lewis said that the deal "will enable us to get our journalism in front of millions of people who may never have paid for our journalism before."

 In October 2019, News Corp signed a deal with Facebook who agreed to pay a licensing fee to carry WSJ news on its platform.

-Support for diversity

-As part of a 2016 review into its hiring and compensation practices, Dow Jones retained an outside consultancy, Willis Towers Watson.
-Lewis vowed to address all pay disparities within the company.
-In an email to employees he wrote: "Any pay disparity relating to an employee's race or gender is troubling and inconsistent with the standards I strive to maintain at Dow Jones.
-We must, as a matter of urgency, address these issues head on."

-In a lecture to Cass Business School Lewis said: "Perhaps the most important role of being a good CEO is making sure you have the right people – with the most diverse backgrounds – in the most important jobs inside the company.
-I can tell you from personal experience that the more diverse a culture, the better the ideas and the increased likelihood of success."